markdude701/TwitchChat_TextToSpeech/README.md

 Performance is highly dependant on PC resources due to the nature of AI speech synthesis.
 You'll more likely find information about performance [on their ChatTTS repo](https://github.com/2noise/ChatTTS)

 ## Quickstart
 1. Install ChatTTS using instructions or [on their repo](https://github.com/2noise/ChatTTS) or below!
+   - Feel free to skip the steps about downloading the REPO.
+This Repo should have all the files we need, so no need to git clone.
-2. Install TwitchIO using Pip and follow their [quick start instructions](https://twitchio.dev/en/latest/getting-started/quickstart.html)
+3. Install TwitchIO using Pip and follow their [quick start instructions](https://twitchio.dev/en/latest/getting-started/quickstart.html)
 - Be sure to have a Twitch Developer account, Add: http://localhost:4343/oauth/callback as the callback URL, and Make a note of your CLIENT_ID and CLIENT_SECRET.
 3. Run PIP INSTALL sounddevice soundfile (Audio player, not in normal requirements so include it here before we forget)
 4. Navigate to the "Twitch" folder